slackapi/bolt-js/docs/_future/getting_started_future.md

 🔔 If you leave the workspace, you won’t be able to manage any apps you’ve deployed to it.
 Apps you deploy will belong to the workspace even if you leave the workspace
 ```

 Your app has now been created in the `my-app` directory!
-This application can be used as a template for you to build your own next-generation Bolt for Javascript app with.
+This application can be used as a template for you to build your own next-generation Bolt for JavaScript app with.
 However, if you'd like to test the "Hello World" example included in your template, read on! 📖

 ---
 ### Set up your trigger {#setup-trigger}